vafanassieff/crypto-book/README.md

 ## Documention

-For now use the -h option for priting usage with command and subcommand
+Use the -h option for priting usage with command and subcommand

 ## Build with